Music of Qatar: Folk instruments

-Percussion instruments are most popular in Qatari folk music.
-Galahs, a tall clay jar, was commonly used as a musical instrument by pearl fishermen.
+In addition to the mirwas, several other traditional instruments are well-known in the region.
+The douf, similar to a tambourine, features goatskin coating on one side, while the oud, resembling a violin, is a stringed instrument.
+Similarly, the rababa shares similarities with the oud.
+Galahs, a tall clay jar, was commonly used as a percussion instrument by pearl fishermen.
 Tin drinking cups known as tus or tasat were also used, usually in conjunction with a tabl, a longitudinal drum beaten with a stick.